birdflop/performance-dataset/README.md

 All information is collected from the Birdflop [performance-analyzing Discord bot](https://github.com/birdflop/botflop) and our free online resources permitting Spark and Timings analysis on [our website](https://birdflop.com/), including the APIs for our resources.
 All information is processed in accordance with our [privacy policy](https://birdflop.com/privacy).

 For questions, please create a ticket on the [Birdflop Discord] or contact us by emailing research [at sign] birdflop.com.

+# Citation
+If you use the Birdflop Performance Dataset in your research, please cite it as follows:
+> Birdflop.
+(2024).
+Birdflop Performance Dataset.
+GitHub repository. https://github.com/birdflop/performance-dataset.